PFAS Training New Zealand

 Student Member $137.50

-Your ticket includes all the sessions, lunch and tea break.
+Your ticket includes all the sessions, and tea break.
 All pricing includes GST and are listed in New Zealand dollars.
 Credit Card and EFT options for payment are both accepted.